Research in Music, Psychology, and Transformation

 Spiritual Transformation: The Hidden Catalyst For Artistic Innovation

-This talk given at St Peters Hall in Surry Hills shares the spiritual and artistic journey of my PhD work over 7 years.
+This talk shares the spiritual and artistic journey of my PhD work over 7 years.
 It highlights how music helps us navigate our deepest challenges, and can turn these struggles into creative triumphs and innovation.

 My PhD work was presented at London’s Dancecult 2023, an international journal and conference for the study of Electronic Dance Music culture.
-Sponsored by Create NSW, this trip enabled contribution to the global discussion on ritual and electronic music culture.
+Sponsored by Create NSW, this presentation contributed to the global discussion on ritual and electronic music culture.

 Dancecult, London.